Robust Bell inequalities from communication complexity: Explicit constructions

-In the Vector in Subspace Problem $\VSP_{0,n}$, Alice is given an $n/2$ dimensional subspace of an $n$ dimensional space over $\Real$, and Bob is given a vector.
+\paragraph*{Vector in Subspace} In the Vector in Subspace Problem $\VSP_{0,n}$, Alice is given an $n/2$ dimensional subspace of an $n$ dimensional space over $\Real$, and Bob is given a vector.
 This is a partial function, and the promise is that either Bob's vector lies in the subspace, in which case the function evaluates to $1$, or it lies in the orthogonal subspace, in which case the function evaluates to $0$.
 Note that the input set of $\VSP_{0,n}$ is continuous, but it can be discretized by rounding, which leads to the problem $\widetilde\VSP_{\theta,n}$ (see~\cite{KR11} for details).
 Klartag and Regev~\cite{KR11} show that the VSP can be solved with an $O(\log n)$ quantum protocol, but the randomized communication complexity of this problem is $\Omega(n^{1/3})$.
 As shown in~\cite{KLLRX15}, this is also a lower bound on the relaxed partition bound.
-Hence, as a consequence of Corollary~\ref{cor:existsBq}, we obtain the following result. \begin{proposition} There exists a Bell inequality $B$ and a quantum distribution $\overline{\bq}_{VSP}\in\Q$ such that $ B\left(\overline{\bq}_{VSP}\right) \in 2^{\Omega(n^{1/3}) - O(\log n)} $ and for all $\bl \in \LL_{det}^\bot,\>B(\bl) \leq 1$. \end{proposition} Note that the result of~\cite{KR11} (Lemma~4.3) is not of the form needed to apply our Proposition~\ref{prop:corruptionBoundBellIneq}.
-It is however possible to obtain an explicit Bell functional $B$ following the proof of Lemma~5.1 in~\cite{KLLRX15}.
+Hence Corollary~\ref{cor:existsBq} yields the following. \begin{proposition} There exists a Bell inequality $B$ and a quantum distribution $\overline{\bq}_{VSP}\in\Q$ such that $ B\left(\overline{\bq}_{VSP}\right) \in 2^{\Omega(n^{1/3}) - O(\log n)} $ and for all $\bl \in \LL_{det}^\bot,\>B(\bl) \leq 1$. \end{proposition} Note that the result of~\cite{KR11} (Lemma~4.3) is not of the form needed to apply Theorem~\ref{thm:boundDistribBellGeneral}.
+It is yet possible to obtain an explicit Bell functional following the proof of Lemma~5.1 in~\cite{KLLRX15}.